Modern Languages (Spanish with German) BA (Hons) – 2020 entry

 The course includes a Professional Training placement abroad, giving you the choice between work, study, or a combination of the two.

-You will also have the opportunity to begin learning Portuguese from scratch in your second year.
+You’ll also have the opportunity to begin learning Portuguese from scratch in your second year.

 Professional Training placements